SchwabeDE/ros-maze/README.md

 1. Save absolute robot position based on `/odom` data in a list whenever the robot enters the *Follow Wall* phase.
 1. Continuously check the current robot position with the saved position points.
 A margin must be added to the saved data points for easing detection.
 1. Ensure that the robot is not immediately detected but has to leave the saved position point first.
-1. If a circle is detected, turn the robot 45° away from the current following wall/object and goto phase *Search and Approach Wall*
+1. If a circle is detected, turn the robot 45° away from the currently followed object and go to phase *Search and Approach Wall*

 ![Circle Detection and Repositioning](readme_files/circleDetectionAndRepositioning.gif)